tuubrooks/nCovMemory-en/docs/2020-01-31/chickens_facing_feed_shortage.md

 fast food chain.
 His last order before the Spring Festival was to deliver raw materials to Beijing on January 19, and then he drove back to his hometown in Anhui to celebrate the Lunar New Year.
-As the novel SARS-CoV-2 pneumonia spreaded throughout the country, Driver Yuan said, **\"Our village was locked down on the second day of the lunar new year, no one is allowed to enter the village, neither are the villagers allowed to go out.** I don't usually live in the village,
+As the novel coronavirus pneumonia spreaded throughout the country, Driver Yuan said, **\"Our village was locked down on the second day of the lunar new year, no one is allowed to enter the village, neither are the villagers allowed to go out.** I don't usually live in the village,